LuluWalls/Improved-Eneroth-Solid-Tools/README.md

 # Improved-Eneroth-Solid-Tools
 An updated version of eneroth-solid-tools: https://github.com/Eneroth3/Eneroth-Solid-Tools by me.

 I'm fairly certain the original solid tools work in the same manner as the origial design.
-We have of course 'fixed' may of the shortcomings of the earlier algorithms.
+We have of course 'fixed' many of the shortcomings of the earlier algorithms, but not all.
+And there continue to be issues with tiny faces.

 ## About the new Multi-Subtract tool ![Alt text](src/imp_ene_solids/images/cursor_multisub.png?raw=true "Title")
 The multi-subtract tool is similar to the original tools but differs in that it allows the user to select multiple objects to be 'cut' with a secondary object.